Learn how simple living and the right daily habits can improve your life (or in my case, change it completely). Here are 11 ideas to help you begin.

 Do you ever feel overwhelmed by the number of decisions you have to make each day?

 If so, you’re not alone.
-There is some evidence to suggest we face over 35,000 daily decisions and while the actual figure might be debatable, our feelings are not.
+There is evidence to suggest we face over 35,000 daily decisions, and while the actual figure might be debatable, our feelings are not.

-Decision fatigue—a type of stress that comes from making too many decisions—leaves us tired and overwhelmed.
+Decision fatigue—a type of stress that comes from making too many decisions—leaves us exhausted.
 Life feels confusing and complicated, the complete opposite of “simple”.

-One strategy for combating decision fatigue is to create standards for common decisions.
-Think of these as “rules” for you life and you can get started by exploring two simple prompts:
+One life-changing habit that will help you combat decision fatigue is to create standards for repeated decisions.
+Think of these as “rules” for your life, and you can get started by exploring two simple prompts:

 - I say “yes” when …